TETRA888/Profilometer/README.md

 #  <div align="center"> Open Road Profiler (ORP) </div>

 The **Open Road Profiler (ORP)** is an advanced, open-source system engineered to map the degradation of theoretical road designs for Caltrans.
 This precision gantry platform leverages a robust integration of **computer vision**, **LiDAR sensing**, and
-**optical measurement** technologies, including a Garmin LiDAR-Lite v3HP, a 64MP high-resolution camera, and a Class-3B precision laser, to capture sub-millimeter road surface deformations under simulated traffic loads.
+**optical measurement** technologies to capture sub-millimeter road surface deformations under simulated traffic loads.

 ## Table of Contents
 - [Purpose](#purpose)